shawna-p/mysterious-messenger/docs/cg-albums.rst

 `locked_img`
     Optional.
 The file path to the image that will be used as the "locked" thumbnail icon in the gallery.
 Should be 155x155 pixels.
 Typically has a "?" or a locked symbol somewhere to indicate this gallery image hasn't been unlocked yet.

+    This is often used to indicate, for example, that an image comes from a particular DLC.

 `chat_img`
     Optional.
 A Displayable (typically an image path or string containing the name of a defined image) which will be shown to the player at full-size in the chatroom only.
-The supplied `img` field will be used when viewing this image full-size in the gallery instead.
+The supplied ``img`` field will be used when viewing this image full-size in the gallery instead.

     Use this to do things like supply blurry or edited CGs in the chatroom, but provide their regular unedited version in the gallery.